zaida04/g.js-self/packages/guilded.js/README.md

 ```

 ## About
-`@guildedjs/guilded.js` is an OOP library written in TypeScript usable in either TypeScript or JavaScript projects.
+`@guildedjs/guilded.js` is a library written in TypeScript usable in either TypeScript or JavaScript projects.
 It provides interaction between the Guilded.gg REST API and WS gateway, with a numerous amount of features.

-## Prerequisites
-You are expected to have a reasonably supported version of node.js.
-Guildedjs is tested on node.js >12.0.0 and we make no guarantees that it will work on earlier versions

 ## Installation
+**Recommended that you use node v12+**

 You can install this package from [NPM](https://www.npmjs.com/package/@guildedjs/guilded.js)

 - `npm install @guildedjs/guilded.js`